New customs processes are now in place when importing and exporting goods between the UK and the EU.

 VAT / Disbursements / Customs Duties

-- Shipments with a value between 22.00 EUROS - 150.00 EUROS, VAT and disbursements will be applicable.
+- Shipments with a value up to 150.00 EUROS, VAT and disbursements will be applicable.
 VAT is reclaimable if the receiving company is registered and the origin of the shipment is from the UK.

 - Shipments less than a value of 150.00 EUROS will not be charged customs duties.
 (Regardless of origin)